UCSB (3-3)* @ Pacific (2-6)*

 Injured/Unavailable

-G Luke Avdalovic#2, 6’5”, 190 lb 10 ppg, 16-32 from deep.
+G Luke Avdalovic, #2, 6’5”, 190 lb 10 ppg, 16-32 from deep.
 30 mpg

 Transfer from NAU where he was their 2nd leading scorer.
 A sharpshooter from deep, leading the Tigers in 3pt makes (16-32), is from nearby Folsom.
 He is a DNP the last two games and is in concussion protocol according to the UOP message board.
 Could be back in the lineup.